topfreegames/marathon/docs/API.md

   ### Create Job
   `POST /apps/:appId/jobs?template=<mandatory-template-name>`

   Creates a new job with the given parameters and template name.
+The template name can be composed of several template names separated by commas.
+Example `POST /apps/:appId/jobs?template=tpl1,tpl2,tpl3,tpl4`.
+In this case the template messages will be randomly chosen for each user using a uniform distribution.

   * Payload